123_landlords-header.jpg

 How much will I be able to borrow?

-With a holiday let mortgage, you should be able to borrow between 60% to 75% of the property's value.
+With a holiday let mortgage, the maximum loan you should be able to borrow is between 60% to 75% of property value.
 Lenders generally look for at least 125% returns of the interest payable on the mortgage.

-These kinds of mortgages require a more substantial deposit than your standard buy-to-let.
+These kinds of short term mortgages require a more substantial deposit than your standard buy-to-let.
 This is because the risks are more significant than a long-term rental property.

 In terms of deposit, you will typically between 25% and 30%..

-Short-term holiday letting mortgages are undeniably more niche than most others.
-To get the best deal, you must seek advice from a broker with a deep knowledge of the market and a good relationship with lenders.
+Short-term holiday rental mortgages are undeniably more niche than most others.
+To get the best mortgage rates, you must seek advice from an expert mortgage advisor today.
 With over a decade of experience in the industry and specialist types of but-to-let and holiday home mortgages, we are committed to making your investment a success.

 Call us today for free advice with no obligation.